cjekel/cjekel.github.io/cv.md

 2017: [Python Programming]({{ "/" | relative_url  }}assets/PythonProgrammingEML6934.pdf) - 1 credit hour graduate course - [Syllabus]({{ "/" | relative_url  }}assets/eml6934_Python_Syllabus.pdf) - [Course material](https://github.com/cjekel/Introduction-to-Python-Numerical-Analysis-for-Engineers-and-Scientist)

 Created and taught the first Python Programming course in the MAE department at the University of Florida.
 The course goes from the basics of Python to covering the most popular scientific Python libraries in an effort to prepare graduate students for performing research in Python.

+## Python Libraries
+[pwlf](https://github.com/cjekel/piecewise_linear_fit_py): A library for fitting a continuous piecewise linear functions to two dimmensional data.

+[tindetheus](https://github.com/cjekel/tindetheus): A Python application that allows users to build their own personalized machine learning models using computer vision.
+The models can automatically like users on Tinder, based on the user's own historical preference.

 ## UTC Aerospace Systems
 2013 - 2014: Manufacturing Engineer